lmposter/CSC207-Project/README.md

 - Product Catalog: The application will have a comprehensive product catalog, categorizing items for easy navigation.
 Users can filter and sort products based on various criteria.
 - Shopping Cart: Users can add products to their shopping carts, review items, adjust quantities, and proceed to checkout.
 - Payments Simulation: The application will be able to simulate payments.
+- Order Management: Users can track the status of their orders.
 - Reviews and Ratings: Users can leave reviews and ratings for products, helping others make informed decisions.
 - Search Functionality: A robust search feature will enable users to find products quickly, using keywords, filters, and sorting options.
 - Recommendations and Personalization: The app may offer product recommendations based on user preferences and purchase history.